 Hungry for paella?
 Make a beeline for La Picara Manila, a three-year-old BGC restaurant that serves arguably the best Spanish cuisine in the area.
 If dining close to the treetops of an urban jungle suits your “chill” vibes, then this one’s your best pick.
 Muy bien, muy bien indeed.

 3. Sariwon Korean Barbecue

 Annyeonghaseyo, sam-g lovers!
 Take your OG samgyup-squad to Sariwon and treat yourselves to a next-level Korean dining experience.
 Korean barbecue restaurants usually evoke an edgy atmosphere with all the smoke and sizzle.
 Well, not this one.
 With cream-white fancy seats and a grand interior design, Sariwon Korean Barbecue will calm your nerves and fill your bellies.
 They also set up tables outside for an al fresco Korean indulgence.

 Make a toast for a breezy afternoon dining experience at 205.
 Pair their classic truffle pizza with some happy hour cocktails to cap off your long day.
 Their al fresco seats are limited, so give them a heads-up for an early reservation.
 And if you feel like your chill night out is bitin, you can order their bartender-mixed cocktails, so you can enjoy them at home, too!

 5. Pool House at Grand Hyatt Manila

 Looking for a place to dine underneath the stars?
-Head over to Pool House on the 30th floor of Grand Hyatt Manila.
+Head over to Pool House on the sixth floor of Grand Hyatt Manila.
 It’s one of the BGC restaurants that serve international cuisine with perfectly-grilled seafood and meat selections.
 Poolside gazebos are also available for a more intimate setting.
-Best if you arrive there before sunset — the golden hour views of the city skyline are a sight to behold.
+Best if you arrive there before sunset — the city views during golden hour are a sight to behold.

 Samba, Manila is another hotel-based restaurant, one that’s located on the eighth floor of Shangri-La The Fort.
 Order Ceviche Limeno, Anticucho de Pulpo, or their other flavourful Peruvian dishes for a true South American treat.
 Its stunning views of the city guarantee a chill dining night for your friends or family.
 If that’s not enough, you can also vibe to the rhythm of lively tropical beats playing to the harmony of Samba’s cuisine.